cikalfirdansyah/PELLIS-AI/README.md

 ## 📌 License

-This project is created as part of the Bangkit 2024 Capstone Project.
+This project is created as part of the Laskar AI Capstone Project.
 All rights reserved by the team.

 ---